OPTML-Group/OPTML-Group.github.io/posts/deepzero_iclr24.md

 ---
 ## Performance Comparison
-### Classification Task
+### Image classification
 we compare the accuracy of DeepZero-trained ResNet-20 with two variants trained by FO recipes:
 - (1) a dense ResNet-20 acquired through FO training
 - (2) a sparse ResNet20 acquired through FO training under FO-GraSP sparsity pattern.

 As shown in figure below, the accuracy gap still exists between (1) and the model trained with DeepZero in the sparsity regime of 80% to 99%.
 This highlights the challenge of ZO optimization for deep model training, where achieving high sparsity is desired to reduce the number of model queries in Sparse CGE for scaling to ResNet-20.
-Notably, in the sparsity regime of 90% to 99%, DeepZero outperforms (2), showcasing the superiority of gradient sparsity in DeepZero compared to weight sparsity (i.e., directly training a sparse model).
+Notably, in the sparsity regime of 90% to 99%, DeepZero outperforms (2), **showcasing the superiority of gradient sparsity in DeepZero compared to weight sparsity** (i.e., directly training a sparse model).

 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"
-    src="{{ site.url }}{{ site.baseurl }}/images/postpic/deepzero_iclr24/classification_exp.png" width="1500">
+    src="{{ site.url }}{{ site.baseurl }}/images/postpic/deepzero_iclr24/classification_exp.png" width="500">
 </center>

 ### Black-box defense